Speech Inequality After Janus v. AFSCME

-1 hour Indiana CLE credit pending.
+1 hour Indiana CLE credit available.

 Charlotte Garden is an expert in labor law and the regulation of work & workers.
 She is an Associate Professor at the Seattle University School of Law, where she teaches Labor Law, Constitutional Law, Appellate Litigation and Legislation & Regulation.
 She also teaches in the Civil Rights Amicus Clinic, serves as the Faculty Advisor for the School's chapter of the American Constitution Society, and is the Litigation Director at the School's Korematsu Center for Law & Equality.